Yeah, not happening. Sure, the initial reports sounded very official, based on government estimates and whatnot, and

 With low reserve levels, prices have increased; the cost of pork belly rose by 20% in January, according to the council.
 Officials said that increased foreign demand might also be responsible, however, as hog farmers export around 26% of their total product according to the group.

-Many local news sources dutifully reported the 20% rise in pork belly, implying it was a rise in the cost of bacon:
+Many local news sources dutifully reported the 20% rise in pork belly,

 In December, the inventory was at 17.8 million pounds.
 That sounds like a lot, but it’s the lowest it’s been since 1957, according to the U.S. Department of Agriculture.